Skip to content

 Conclusion

-For smaller or DIY projects, using the TDPR-01 controller alone is sufficient and recommended for customers with little knowledge of control communication protocols.
-It's shipped pre-programmed / pre-customized for the project and it's easier to install and use.
+For smaller or DIY projects, using the TDPR-01 controller or the manual method alone is sufficient and recommended for customers with little knowledge of control communication protocols.
+TDPR-01 controller is shipped pre-programmed / pre-customized for the project and it's easier to install and use.

 Leave a comment